 The harm of smoking is experienced at every organ in the body and it has become a primary cause of many premature deaths.
-Smoking harms the lungs, heart, brain, kidney, skin, eyes and if a woman does smoking at the pregnancy then even the unborn child suffers.
+Smoking harms the lungs, heart, brain, kidney, skin, eyes and if a woman does smoking during the pregnancy then even the unborn child suffers.
 Nicotine and tar are the major components of cigarette that leads to hazardous health issues.
-The increased risk of smoking is highly associated with the number of cigarette smoked because of the presence of tar and nicotine content.
-Tar is not a single chemical but a mixture of many chemicals that are associated with smoke constituents whereas nicotine is a naturally occurring chemical in the tobacco plant.
+The increased risk of smoking is highly associated with the number of cigarettes smoked because of the presence of tar and nicotine content.
+Tar is a mixture of many chemicals that are associated with smoke constituents whereas nicotine is a naturally occurring chemical in the tobacco plant.

-Here is the detailed analysis of few health complications that smoking can lead you to-
+Here is the detailed analysis of a few health complications that smoking can lead you to-

 1. Lung Cancer